 When fastening nuts or bolts, people use a torque wrench to make sure they are securely fastened without breaking or stripping the nuts and bolts.
 Conrad Bahr was working at the New York City Water Department when he invented the torque wrench in 1918.
-Now there are several
+Now there are several different kinds of torque wrench much more precise than their initial predecessor.
+The three common types of torque wrench are beam, click, and electronic.
+For everyday household use, for dad’s who moonlight as mechanics, click torque wrenches get the job done.
+Like everything you own, it is important to care for your torque wrench.
+If you don’t, you risk using incorrect force on machine parts which can ruin your wrench or whatever it is you are working on.
+Here are some tips

 on how to make sure your wrenches stay in top condition for as long as possible.